Anyone aiming to better understand the long and complex history of the French capital would do well to pay a visit to the Musée Carnavalet in Paris.

 19th-century excavations in Paris revealed even earlier civilizations, with findings including Neolitic-era canoes from 4800-1800 BC and even a mammoth’s molar.

-Sumptuous illuminated manuscripts, Christian art, maps, swords and shields, clothing, jewelry, funereal relics and other objects from daily life make up the fascinating collection documenting Paris in the Middle Ages.
+Sumptuous illuminated manuscripts, Christian art, maps, swords and shields, stained glass panels, clothing, jewelry, funereal relics and other objects from daily life make up the fascinating collection documenting Paris in the Middle Ages.

 City Models & Architectural Artwork